uzur/jekyllxhibit/_posts/exhibits/2016-06-29-unrealcityakl.md

 category: exhibit
 ---

-The I.O.W.A. collective participated in the [Unreal City Estate project][un], created by Jun Kitazawa and collaborators, and curated by Sarah Black.
+The I.O.W.A. collective participated in the [Unreal City Estate project][uu], created by [Jun Kitazawa][jun] and collaborators, and curated by Sarah Black.

 From the project website -